ansys/pyansys-dev-guide/doc/source/guidelines/doc_practices.rst

 Regardless of the extension that you choose for generating documentation, we recommend the use of numpy-style docstrings so that there is consistency across PyAnsys libraries.
-For more information, see :ref:`api_documentation`.
+For more information, see:

+- :ref:`docstrings`
+- :ref:`api_documentation`

 RST Files
 ---------